aniket-3001/OS/README.md

 # OS
-This repository contains all my code implementations from my Operating Systems (OS) course at my college IIITD
+This repository contains all my assignments from my Operating Systems (OS) course at my college IIITD